Sunnyside offers a K-8 educational option that includes a neighborhood attendance area.

 - School gardens and compost bins teach horticulture and sustainability.

-- Middle School Curriculum themes : River, Mountain, Forest.
+- Middle School Curriculum themes : River, Mountain, Forest, and Ocean.

 - Visual arts demonstrate and illustrate curriculum concepts.